Q: Do you offer RN classes?

 Teaching professors post office hours and contact information in their online courses and use a variety of tools to communicate and respond to students.
 Appointments can be made for virtual meetings and e-mails or phone calls are normally responded to within 24-48 hours.

-Q: What do clinical hours entail?
+Q: What do practicum hours entail?

 Q: What classes will I need?
 Will my credits transfer?

 A: As every incoming student brings a unique educational background to the table, prospective nursing candidates can have their academic records evaluated by filling out the application at www.uiu.edu/nursing.
 The application and evaluation is free of charge.
 Preadmission advising will help students know exactly what classes they will need to complete for graduation.

 Students can transfer up to 78 lower-division credits (community college or freshman/sophomore level) and up to 12 additional upper division credits from a four-year university (junior/senior level courses).
 The nursing major requires a total of 35 credits.
 A total of 120 credits are needed for a baccalaureate degree.

 Transcript evaluations may be completed when transcripts are faxed or emailed to the Nursing Program Admissions Advisor.
 Fax number: 563-425-5865.
 Email: firstname.lastname@example.org

 Q: Are there any pre-requisites?

 A: There are no pre-requisite courses for the nursing program.